TheRealTurtler/LoL-Builds/README.md

 # LoL-Builds
-This skin uses the op.gg champion build guides to show you what items are best for your favorite champion in League of Legends.
+This skin uses the **op.gg** champion build guides to show you what items are best for your favorite champion in League of Legends.

-Simply enter the name of your desired champion and your preferred lane and the most important items, runes and skill order will be shown.
+Simply enter the name of your desired *champion* and your preferred *lane* and the most important items, runes and skill order will be shown.

+###### Note:
-Note: The champion name has to be spelled correctly, but use of capital and small initial letters doesn't matter.
+The champion name has to be *spelled correctly*, but use of capital and small initial letters doesn't matter.

-A variant to auto-detect your currently played champion is also included, just enter your region and summoner name in the Summoner.inc file in the Resources folder and your currently played champion will be detected as soon as you enter the loading screen.
+A variant to **auto-detect** your currently played champion is also included, just enter your *region* and *summoner name* in the Summoner.inc file in the Resources folder and your currently played champion will be detected as soon as you enter the loading screen.